unicode-org/message-format-wg/guidelines/goals.md

  3. Create an _automated engine_ capable of transforming parts of speech in a grammatically-correct fashion.
 Instead, allow interfacing with such automatic and non-automatic engines from within the data model.

- ~~4.
-Create optimized and efficient _implementations of the standard_.
-Instead,
-    create specifications, compliance test suites, recommendations and good practices to support implementors.~~

  4. Build a _framework for localizing software_.
 Instead, design the standard as a building block to be used by third parties to create localization